-In the world of Robotics Process Automation (RPA)–software robots are working as intelligently as humans.
+In the world of Robotic Process Automation (RPA), software robots are working as intelligently as humans.

-So many users on so many devices, how do you keep track of all the activities?
-Who is running a bot?
+With so many users on so many devices, how do you keep track of all the activities?
+Who's running a bot?
 When did the bot start?
 When did the bot terminate?
 What changes were made to the systems?
+The answer is logs.

-Logs are the key for systems administrators to keep a pulse on security, integration, operational efficiency, and compliance.
-All system and network administrators need logs for who did what, when, where, and why.
+Logs are the key for system administrators to keep a pulse on security, integration, operational efficiency, and compliance.
+All system and network administrators need logs to track who did what, when, where, and why.

 RPA complements the human worker for automating labor-intensive and repetitive tasks.
-If you are like most systems administrators, you probably dread the time wasted providing logs for an audit.
-As a system admin you can now let the bot do the heavy lifting and use your free time for other more important obligations.
+If you're like most system administrators, you probably dread the time wasted providing logs for an audit.
+As a system admin, you can now let the bot do the heavy lifting and use your free time for other more important obligations.

-Integrating the Robotic Process Automation (RPA) platform with SIEM is a key step in reducing the overhead of compliance as it offloads the audit records–as required by the security frameworks–automatically.
-At Automation Anywhere, we strive to deliver efficiency for complex processes and integrate seamlessly with third party tools and systems.
-Since RPA requires logs to be generated for audit and compliance, we can forward all system logs to third party SIEM like Splunk to run searches and retrieve event data in real-time.
+At Automation Anywhere, we strive to deliver efficiency for complex processes and integrate seamlessly with third-party tools and systems.
+Since RPA requires logs to be generated for audit and compliance, we can forward all system logs to third-party SIEM tools such as Splunk to run searches and retrieve event data in real time.

-Automating log management and integrating with SIEM tools can help improve IT security and enable business to be compliant.
 Automating log management with an effective tool can make a network administrator's life easy and less stressful.
-With SIEM integration, your RPA audit records are forwarded to the system you already have allowing streamlined RPA governance and troubleshooting with the power of the SIEM searching and alerting features.
+With SIEM integration, your RPA audit records are forwarded to the system you already have, allowing streamlined RPA governance and troubleshooting with the power of the SIEM searching and alerting features.

 Figure 1.
 Architecture of RPA when integrated with SIEM

-Log management aggregates data from many sources such as your network, security, servers, databases, application and much more.
-It is vital to automate the gathering of compliance data and produce reports by seamlessly integrating all your compliance requirements.
-The following table shows the security frameworks and the relevant sections that relate to audit logs.
+Log management aggregates data from many sources, such as your network, security, servers, databases, application, and much more.
+It's vital to automate the gathering of compliance data and produce reports by seamlessly integrating all of your compliance requirements.
+The following table shows the security frameworks and the relevant sections that relate to audit logs: